What is a phobia?

 Group therapy and self-help groups can help people feel less alone.
 They offer support while managing their phobia.

-In some cases, treatment for phobias may involve a combination of medication with counselling.
+In some cases, treatment for phobias may involve a combination of medication and counselling.

 Hypnotherapy

-Many people who have phobias find hypnotherapy helpful for relieving their symptoms.
+Some people who have phobias find hypnotherapy helpful for relieving their symptoms.
+Using hypnosis, a hypnotherapist helps you to enter a deeply relaxed state to access your subconscious mind and reframe your automatic fear response and reduce feelings of anxiety and panic.
 Find out more about how hypnotherapy works to treat phobias and how to find a hypnotherapist.

 Self-help strategies for managing phobias